www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

                 * [ ] Migrate sep usage to editor.
                 * [ ] Remove Sep code.
             * [ ] Remove direct dependency to ANTLR4 at parser and any other code.
+                * [ ] Use list based FunctionCallChainDescription for constraint definitions, instead of creating a special case for constraints.
             * [ ] Consider moving parsing code to dedicated project, in order to isolate ANTLR4 and grammar dependencies.
             * [ ] Allow using sum types in this project's Java subset, in order to provide access to a set of values, where only one of them at one time is actually set.
 Use this only for that.
                 * [x] Extend ANTLR grammar.